Brent Ridge

 Brent Ridge is an American physician, business owner, and reality television participant.
 He was formerly the Vice President of Healthy Living for Martha Stewart Omnimedia.

 Together with his partner Josh Kilmer-Purcell, Ridge bought in 2007 a 19th-century farm, Beekman Mansion, located in Sharon Springs, New York.
 The couple launched a business, Beekman 1802, selling products derived from produce raised on the farm.

 In 2010, Ridge and Kilmer-Purcell became the stars of The Fabulous Beekman Boys, a reality television series on Planet Green that follows their lives as they work to develop the Beekman brand to the point where they can live at the farm full-time.
 In 2012, CBS announced that Ridge and Purcell had been cast in the 21st season of The Amazing Race, ultimately becoming the season's grand prize winners.

 Early life

 Ridge grew up in Randleman, NC.
 He graduated from the University of North Carolina at Chapel Hill with a B.S in Public Health.

 He was accepted into the University of North Carolina School of Medicine as part of the Early Acceptance Program.
-During medical school, he was awarded fellowships to study socialized medicine in England as well as a grant from the American Federation of Aging Research which enabled him to work on the New England Centenarian Project at Harvard University.
+During medical school, he was awarded fellowships to study universal health care in England as well as a grant from the American Federation of Aging Research which enabled him to work on the New England Centenarian Project at Harvard University.

 After medical school, he completed a residency in Internal Medicine at Columbia University and a fellowship in geriatric medicine at Mount Sinai School of Medicine in New York City.